itscodenation/curriculum-15-16/units/14-javascript2_2/sessions/2-hashes/README.md

 Here, the `bird` key has a value that is an object.
 So we first unload that object into its own variable.
 Then we access it like any other object.

 Think about why we used an object inside an object here.
-We could have just added two more key-value pairs to the `animalSounds` object.
-But we didn't because we want to use the keys in that object to represent *types* of animals, not specific kinds.
+We could have just added two more properties to the `animalSounds` object.
+But we didn't because we want to use the properties in that object to represent *types* of animals, not specific kinds.

 ### Guided practice ("We do")